muammar/muammar.github.io.old/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning (deep and shallow)
+- Machine Learning (deep and shallow).
+- Uncertainty Quantification.
-- Software Development
+- Software Development.
-- Theoretical Chemical Physics
+- Theoretical Chemical Physics.
-- Electronic Structure
+- Electronic Structure.

 # Education to show in About widget
 education: